Debut : Round 6, 1923 vs South Melbourne, aged 20 years, 6 days

 Meanwhile, to the north of Princes Park, the Coburg Football Club was celebrating a stellar debut season in the VFA First Division.
 One of three Second Division clubs promoted in 1925, the Lions had covered themselves in glory by making the finals and finishing fourth – but the best was yet to come.

-Led by a dynamic committee and coached by former North Melbourne champion Charlie Hardy, the Lions went on a recruiting spree that netted a number of disaffected VFL players, including Ernie Martin.
+Led by a dynamic committee and coached by former North Melbourne champion Charlie Hardy (Charlie would coach Carlton Reserves in the 1930's), the Lions went on a recruiting spree that netted a number of disaffected VFL players, including Ernie Martin.
 Coburg then swept all before them, and beat Brighton by 16 points in the 1926 VFA Grand Final – with Snowy the popular choice as best man on the ground.